Top of Page

 How it is calculated For each school, an average student growth percentile will be calculated from available individual growth percentiles from fall-to-spring, fall-to-winter, or winter-to-spring windows.

-Included Students Yearly, students are counted once per subject.
+Included Students Each school year, students are counted once per subject.
 For example, if a student has fall-to-spring growth, the student’s fall-to-winter and winter-to-spring percentiles are not used.

 Percent of Students Making Growth Targets on STAR Reading and Math